wmasry/MegaCli-Monitoring-Script/README.md

 # Limitations

-•Further code review is required as the script is currently a functional-draft only 'I stopped further development as I am currently working on other platforms'
+• Further code review is required as the script is currently a functional-draft only 'I stopped further development as I am currently working on other platforms'

 • The script provides 1-to-1 relation "currently limited to identify logical drives associated with one physical drives"